 Show value before permission is requested for large downloads

-If an on demand module is large (> 10MB), Google Play requires that the user first consent before downloading it, as shown in figure 4.
+If an on demand module is large (> 150MB), Google Play requires that the user first consent before downloading it.

 Before you request the module, explain the value of the module to your users.
 Help them understand why you're making this request of them, as you would when requesting app permissions.
 Communicating openly with users increases the likelihood that they will accept the download.